Kong/docs.konghq.com/app/gateway/2.7.x/configure/auth/oidc-okta.md

 ### Access Restrictions

-The configuration above allows users to authenticate and access the Route even though no Consumer was created for them: any user with a valid account in the directory will have access to the Route.
+The example configuration allows users to authenticate and access the Route even though no Consumer was created for them.
+Any user with a valid account in the directory will have access to the Route.
 The OIDC plugin allows this as the simplest authentication option, but you may wish to restrict access further.
 There are several options for this: